edma2/vim-pants/README.md

 Compile a different target within the parent BUILD file ("foo") instead of using the default target (the target matching the parent directory's name).
-Also pass some additional arguments to pants.
+Also pass some additional arguments to Pants.
 ```vim
 :Pants compile .:foo -arg1 -arg2
 ```